 Boeing produced 156 717-200 commercial jets during the aircraft's production run.
 With only 156 717s produced (actually 155 as the first 717 was stored and possibly scrapped), there is a limited market for the aircraft.
 In 2012 Delta Air Lines leased 88 Boeing 717-200 jets from Southwest Airlines / AirTran Airways, with deliveries completed in 2015.
 They were leased for an undisclosed amount.
-This represents 56.4% of the 717 jets produced and these jets will not be for sale anytime soon.
-There is not much data on the current sales price of a used Boeing 717-200 jet.
-We estimate that the aircraft will likely cost anywhere from $9 to $18 million dollars $8 to $11 million United States Dollars (USD) (March 14th, 2016 Update), depending on the condition, age and market conditions for the aircraft.
+This represents 56.4% of the 717 jets produced and those jets will not be for sale anytime soon.
+Update: as part of its COVID-19 restructuring Delta is ready to remove the Boeing 717 from its fleet.
+Please read the update section for more info.

 Updates on the For Sale Market